huuduong22661100/KLTN_WATCH_STORE/root_laptops/admin/README.md

-# Laptop Store - Frontend
+# Watch Store - Frontend

-This is the customer-facing frontend for the Laptop Store e-commerce application.
+This is the customer-facing frontend for the Watch Store e-commerce application.
 It is built with Next.js and TypeScript.

 ## Features